 It seems that many people travel to Wakayama to work and each time a train arrived, the queues for the buses were enormous.
 But the Japanese have queuing down to a fine art – everybody stands in line for their bus (i.e. there are several lines) and nobody cheats.
 What I also noticed was that when the bus was due to depart at 8.15, it left at 8.15, but nobody still in the queue complained.
 I soon learned that that was because, if there were still people in queue for bus number 5, then another bus number 5 came as soon as the first one had left.
 No waiting around for 30 mins for the next 68 as we do in Denmark.
 Ten minutes later, the same thing happened when the next train arrived.

-No more local trains now that I have my rail pass, only limited express that are far quicker.
+No more local trains now that I have my rail pass, but instead limited express that are far quicker.
 The train went south and I got off at Kii-Tanabe, gateway to the Komano Kodo.
 I had understood that the bus stopped at my hotel, it didn’t.
 Instead it dropped me off after an 80 minutes ride at the Konano Hongo Taisha shrine, which is one of the three main shrines on the trip.
 A Japanese gentleman who had the whole timetable helped me find out where the bus stopped and didn’t, before he got off and a guy from Hong Kong was so desperate to use the toilet, the bus stopped and waited until he had relieved himself.

 The shrine was indeed beautiful and worth the visit.
 The pavilions were stunning, thatched roof pavilions in gold and black.
 Very nice indeed.